 - The white whipped cream on top can also be piped on with a pastry bag and a large piping tip to make pretty rosettes.
 For those who don't have that equipment, I like to show the dollops.

-- Garnish is York Peppermint Patties instead of the Andes Candies.
+- Garnish with York Peppermint Patties instead of the Andes Candies.

-- For Christmas, top with crushed peppermint candies.
+- For Christmas, top with crushed green candy canes, it's really pretty!

 - Change out the shamrocks candies for colorful sprinkles.